-Identify in which ward(s) in the District the project will be implemented.
+As a reminder, use the checkbox to identify which ward(s) in the District the project will be implemented.
 You may select more than one ward, or districtwide.

 iv.
 Project Activities, Outputs, and Outcomes

 Connect the funded activities to quantifiable outputs that produce desired outcomes.
 DOEE prefers projects that present quantifiable measures.
 This will show how the project will advance the goal(s) and meet the objective(s).
 This enables reviewers to evaluate what the proposed project will achieve if funded.